ericfortis/mockaton/README.md

   })
 }
 ```
-The selected cookie is sent in every response in a `Set-Cookie` header.
+The selected cookie, which is the first key by default, is sent in every
+response in a `Set-Cookie` header.
+If you need to send more
+cookies, inject them globally in `config.extraHeaders`.

 By the way, the `jwtCookie` helper has a hardcoded header and signature.
 In other words, it’s useful only if you care about the payload.

-If you need to send more than one cookie,
-inject them globally in `config.extraHeaders`.

 ### `extraHeaders?: string[]`